myelintek/documentation/administration/infrastructure.rst

       :width: 480

-A detailed real-time `Netdata <https://www.netdata.cloud/>`_ monitoring dashboard are available by clicking on the links of host names.
+A detailed real-time `Netdata <https://www.netdata.cloud/>`_ monitoring dashboard is available by clicking on the links of host names.
-A new browser window will be opened with the updated metrics for CPUs, memeory, storage, and networking.
+A new browser window will be opened with the updated metrics for CPUs, memory, storage, and networking.

 .. image:: /_static/imgs/administration/infrastructure/view_host_netdata_1.png
    :width: 600